ChalmersSachi-FS/mern-movie-app/README.md

 2/18/25
 Assignment is late. continuing where i left off. i got all of the files in correct folders. i have to deploy on heroku.

+2/26/25 TIME:4:39PM
+Been working on this project for hours.
+Had an issue with npm/yarn So I clicked on the debug button.